- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the risk of data loss, users should implement a comprehensive backup strategy, regularly update the firmware, configure RAID properly, strengthen network security, perform regular data integrity checks, and follow the correct shutdown procedures.

-Although NAS ReadyNAS RR4312X can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ReadyNAS RR4312X can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -